 One consumer explained in detail how this safety razor is great for newbie wet shavers.
-He looked mentioned that the blade gap of the Weishi has a 0.022” gap while the Merkur 23C and 28C has gap of 0.025”.
+He looked mentioned that the blade gap of the Weishi has a 0.022″ gap while the Merkur 23C and 28C has a gap of 0.025″.

-To put that in perspective let’s compare those blade gaps to the different setting in a Gillette Super Adjustable.
+To put that in perspective, let’s compare those blade gaps to the different settings in a Gillette Super Adjustable.

-The Weishi’s 0.022” blade gap is the same as the setting of 2 while the 0.025″ blade gap of the Merkur is the same as the setting of 3 or 4.
-This gives an idea of how mild this razor is.
+The 0.022″ gap of Weishi is almost the same as the 0.025″ gap of the Merkur (setting 3 or 4).
+This gives you an idea of how mild it is.

-While mild is good for newbies, if you use it to shave 2 to 3 days of beard growth, it can take more than 3 passes to get a clean shave as you’ll see in this demonstration by Geofatboy.
+While mild is suitable for newbies, if you use it to shave 2 to 3 days of beard growth, it can take more than 3 passes to get a clean shave, as you’ll see in this demonstration by Geofatboy.

 This may not be for African American men with coarse beards because it lacks the aggressiveness because of the super mild design – it may even cause irritation because of the pulling and tugging it can cause.